nikokozak/ITP_Blog/content/posts/traceroute/index.md

 ## Calcification

-Interestingly, one major downside of the hop-table paradigm is what I'm terming the "calicification" of the route.
+Interestingly, one major downside of the hop-table paradigm is what I'm terming the "calcification" of the route.
 By this I mean that once a route is established, it'll never really change, no matter how many messages you send.
 The route is "calcified", in part because there's no situation that would cause any alternate route to be taken from one node to another - they're "perfect" after all, so there's never any downtime, or latency, or blocking.

 In order to fix this we need to introduce the concept of a "busy" node, and assign each node a probability of being "busy" at any given time.
 Doing this means that, on occasion, we have to retry a packet send to a random, unknown node, thus causing a new route to be drawn (and hop tables to be refreshed).